Skip to main content

 Working on now

-• improving the Make your organ donation decision journey, including an upgrade to the latest design system
+• improving the Make your organ donation decision journey, including an upgrade to the latest NHS App design patterns

 Messaging

 Sending messages via the NHS App avoids the cost of sending an SMS, is more secure and puts all NHS messages all in one place.
-That’s why we’re rolling NHS App messaging out to more healthcare service with more message types and giving users better tools to manage their messages and notifications.
+That’s why, with NHS Notify, we’re rolling NHS App messaging out to more healthcare service with more message types and giving users better tools to manage their messages and notifications.

 Recently completed

-• added a filter to make it easier for users to find specific messages in their inbox
+• added new 'remove message' and 'flag message' features to make it easier for users to find and manage messages in their inbox

 Working on now